 An inventor is anyone who actually conceives an invention and/or has contributed to conception of an invention with another inventor.
 All inventors need not make equal contributions.
 Inventorship is a legal determination made by a patent attorney and is not the same as authorship on a scientific paper.
 (Top

-Employees of the University have an obligation to disclose their inventions in writing to the Office of Technology Licensing (OTL, mail code 1620).
+Employees of the University have an obligation to disclose their inventions in writing to the Office of Technology Licensing.
 You can see specific information about the process for disclosing an invention, tangible material, copyrightable software, multimedia (including software), or technical data here disclose your invention or copyrightable work.

 Due to restrictions on patenting, if a disclosure is made to the OTL after it has been publicly disseminated in an enabling way, (such as fully described in a seminar or a printed publication), then patent rights outside of the United States are generally not available.
 Therefore early disclosure is recommended.
 The optimal time to disclose is after the invention has been conceived and initial data are available, but before it has been publicly divulged.
 (Top)

-After a disclosure is received by the OTL, federal and other sponsors of the research that lead to the invention are notified (as is required by law), and the disclosure is assigned to a member of the licensing staff.
+Rights management: After a disclosure is received by the OTL, federal and other sponsors of the research program that led to the invention are notified (as is required by law), and the disclosure is assigned to a member of the licensing staff.
 That individual becomes the primary contact person for the inventor and manages the processes of: (a) determining the invention's ownership, third party rights and obligations, (b) evaluating the invention's commercial and patent/copyright potential, (c) assessing licensing prospects, and (d) prosecuting patents.

 Inventions that are made collaboratively by a Berkeley inventor and a researcher at another institution are analyzed for joint ownership and when appropriate, joint management agreement(s) are entered into with co-owners of the invention.